-How to Use Amazon Automation Principles to Grow Your Ecommerce Business in 2021
+How Amazon Automation Can Help You Grow Your Business

 These days it’s tough to be an Amazon seller.
 In fact, it’s challenging to sell on any marketplace.

 There are millions of sellers on any given platform.
 Amazon has over 5 million sellers spanning 12 global marketplaces.
 Etsy claimed 1.93 million sellers back in 2017.
 Walmart Marketplace, though more selective with seller approvals, boasts over 11,200 stores and millions of products.
+Ebay has almost 2 billion active listings.
 And Alibaba claims they have over 10 million active sellers, and the numbers continue to rise.

 So, if the number of people selling on these popular platforms are really this high, how are average sellers supposed to compete?

-All online sellers want to maximize their sales and profits.
+All online sellers want to maximize their profit margins.
 And as the competition rises, strategies to get ahead become more aggressive.
 That said, becoming a successful online seller using a popular marketplace like Amazon is possible.

 For those wanting out of the rat race and into the realm of success as a marketplace seller, there is e-commerce automation.
 If you’re ready to take your online business to the next level, beat out the competition, and make some real money this year, we’ve put together the following tips on to take a page from Amazon automated businesses and apply these concepts to improve your ecommerce business efficiency.